How To Find a Leak in an Air Mattress (And What To Do Once You Find It)

 Well, we have good news!
 We're here to help!

-Here is the most effective way to find even a tiny leak in an air mattress.
+Here is the most effective way to find a hole in an air mattress.

-Before you can start hunting for the leak, you first need to give yourself adequate light and space to move around an inspect the mattress.
+Before you can find the leak, you first need to give yourself adequate light and space to move around an inspect the mattress.
 If you're camping, the best place to do this is inside a well-lit tent, away from wind noise.

 Once you have a good spot picked out, inflate the air mattress as much as it can go without being over-inflated.
 You want the mattress to be firm, but obviously don't want to worsen the leak or cause the air mattress to burst.